-- You will then automatically receive an email from notifications@integrity.gov. - The email will provide a User ID to use when logging into Integrity. - After following instructions to set a password, you will be able to log in online by going to integrity.gov. - Integrity works well with Google Chrome.
+- You will then automatically receive an email from notifications@integrity. gov. - The email will provide a User ID to use when logging into Integrity. - After following instructions to set a password, you will be able to log in online by going to integrity.gov.
+Retain the User ID that you received and password to login to Integrity.
+You will need them again to submit your report after you are nominated. - Integrity works well with Google Chrome.
 Integrity also works with the most recent versions of Safari, Firefox, and Internet Explorer. - You can grant a designee access to your report.
 Click "Manage My Designees" in the "My Tools" section of Integrity's main page.
 Then, click "Add a New Designee" and provide your designee's email address.
 Your designee will receive an email with instructions.